HillsMakan/sydneyhillsmakan/src/content/collaborations/jooosss_team_charity_for_humanity_bali.md

 📣 Follow Jooosss on Facebook

-Stay updated on their latest charity work and community initiatives :
+Would like to donate and stay updated on their latest charity work and community initiatives :

 👉 [Jooosss Team "Charity For Humanity" Bali](https://www.facebook.com/groups/1815709871820092/?ref=share&mibextid=NSMWBT)